containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-17-learn-javascript-basic-concepts-to-help-your-career/index.md

 // output: hello mustafa ashraf
 ```

 The variable first_name is accessible inside the function named innerFunc but the parent function cannot have access to the last_name variable.
-This behavior lets the programmers create private variables in the scope chain.
+This behavior lets programmers create private variables in the scope chain.
 ## Conclusion

 We are ending this JavaScript guide here and hope you have a better understanding of **JavaScript basic concepts**.
 Moreover, we have also gone through **JavaScript closures, Scopes in JavaScript**, and hoisting.
 There are many other important concepts that are mandatory for beginners.
 So, this article will help you if you are thriving to improve or refresh your JavaScript concepts.
 In addition, you may go through the blog posts mentioned in the "See Also" section.